About The Forest Festival

 Kevin Shea is owner and president of SheaChez Inc., and former president of Sirius Satellite Radio, YTV Television Network, Global Television Network and Alliance Atlantis Communications.
 He serves on the marketing board of the Haliburton County Development Corporation and CanoeFM and is the former chair of the Ontario Media Development Corporation.
 His past governance experience includes chairing the Canadian Film Centre and serving on the boards of the Academy of Canadian Cinema & Television, Canadian Women in Communications, the Canadian Cable Television Association, the Canadian Film and Television Production Association, the Banff International Television Festival, Life Network, Prime TV Network, CN Tower Limited, Children’s Broadcast Institute and the Canadian Children’s Foundation.
 He also chaired the Toronto Tourism Recovery Alliance in the aftermath of SARS.
 In 2013, Kevin was awarded the Queen Elizabeth II Diamond Jubilee medal.

 Lesley English – Festival General Manager

 Since 1990 Lesley has worked behind the scenes in the theatre business as a writer, producer, director, stage manager, administrator and educator.
 She managed Patria Musical Theatre Productions “Princess of the Stars” and The Forest Festival in its inaugural year.
-She has served as chair of the Arts Council ~ Haliburton Highlands and currently chairs the steering committee for SPARC (Symposium for the Performing Arts in Rural Communities) a first-of-its-kind in Canada event.
+She has served as chair of the Arts Council ~ Haliburton Highlands and chaired the steering committee for SPARC (Symposium for the Performing Arts in Rural Communities) a first-of-its-kind in Canada event.
 In addition she is managing director/partner of an award winning creative agency with an international clientele.

 - Shine On